sentenza/jekyll-material-design/README.md

 Please, take a look at [Jekyll intro](http://sentenza.github.io/jekyll-material-design/lessons/2014/02/10/jekyll-intro) to understand how GitHub and Jekyll work together to serve your pages.

+### 4. Testing your website locally

+To construct and test your site locally, go into the directory and type

+    jekyll build

+This will create (or modify) a `_site/` directory, containing everything from `assets/`, and then the `index.md` and all `pages/*.md` files, converted to html.
+(So there'll be `_site/index.html` and the various `_site/pages/*.html`.)

+Type the following in order to &ldquo;serve&rdquo; the site.
+This will first run `build`, and so it does _not_ need to be preceded by `jekyll build`.

+    jekyll serve

+To make jekyll automatically re-build your changes you can also add the `--watch` option:

+    jekyll serve --watch

+Now open your browser and go to <http://localhost:4000>.

+Read the complete tutorial on <http://jekyllrb.com/docs/usage/>.

 ### 4. Enjoy !
 - After giving 10 mins to GitHub of course.